 New Zealand Economic Outlook

-New Zealand Economic GrowthGoing forward, the economy should be buoyed by looser fiscal policy and low interest rates.
-However, slow improvements in productivity and a shortage of skilled labor will drag on growth.
-Panelists surveyed this month expect the economy to expand 2.9% in 2018, unchanged from last month’s forecast, and 2.6% in 2019.
+New Zealand Economic GrowthGoing forward, the economy should be supported by looser fiscal policy and low interest rates.
+However, a likely slowdown in the housing market will drag on private consumption.
+In addition, pessimistic business sentiment also risks dampening investment and job creation.
+Panelists surveyed this month by FocusEconomics expect the economy to expand 2.9% in 2018, unchanged from last month’s forecast, and 2.6% in 2019.

 New Zealand Economy Data